 Split or Piccolo

-187.5 ml | ¼ Bottle | 1 Glass
+187.5 mL | ¼ Bottle | 1 Glass

 A single glass of wine, commonly used for sparkling wines (where freshness is paramount), sampling sets, or welcome drinks.

-Half or Demi
+Half Bottle or Demi

-375 ml | ½ Bottle | 2.5 Glasses
+375 mL | ½ Bottle | 2.5 Glasses

 Perfect for two people or for enjoying wine without committing to a full bottle.
 Often found in dessert wines and tasting menus because it allows variety across courses.
 It chills quickly but ages faster than standard bottles.